The Fred J. Cooper Memorial Organ Experience - 2018-19 Season

 Add these to your subscription today!

 Join the Orchestra in costume for this fun and irreverent night with the Philadelphians and the Fred J. Cooper Memorial Organ.
-Spooky highlights include Bach's Toccata and Fugue in D minor and Gounod's Funeral March of a Marionette.
-Stick around after the concert for our signature “organ pump” experience—come up and lie down on stage to feel the vibrations from this king of instruments!
+Spooky highlights include Bach's Toccata and Fugue in D minor and Musorgsky's A Night on Bald Mountain.
+Stay after the concert for our signature “organ pump” experience—come up and lie down on stage to feel the vibrations from this king of instruments!

 Yannick teams up with mezzo-soprano Joyce DiDonato, one of the biggest vocal talents in the world, a rare combination of exceptional skills and winning personality.
 She'll shine in Chausson's musical poem about love, death, and the sea.
 The Philadelphians take center stage in Wagner's Prelude to Act I of Lohengrin and Respighi's Fountains of Rome.
 And we are eager to welcome back American composer Mason Bates after the resounding success of his fascinating and futuristic Alternative Energy in 2017.